munganyendesandrine/NewsHighlight/README.md

 # Description of project

 This project once launched, displays the news headlines as well as their sources on the Home page.
-Once the user clicks on the link under the headlines content, he/she gets the other page containing the article details shortained (title, content, Author, Time, Link to news details).
+Once the user clicks on the link under the headlines content, he/she gets the other page containing the article details shortained (Title, Content, Image, Author, Time, Link to news details).
 Finally once the Article Link is clicked, the user gets the full page of news details displayed.